mardini1974/Wizards/README.md

 To a directory of your choice (Better in your ngc folder for quick access)

     chmod +x Wizards.py(Wizards2.8.py)
-To make it executable or run from any editor with run cabablity.
+To make it executable or run from any editor with run capability.
-Make sure Linuxcnc is running and your machine is homed and ready for normmal operation.
+Make sure Linuxcnc is running and your machine is homed and ready for normal operation.
 # Running Wizards :

     in Terminal : ./Wizards.py or ./Wizards2.8.py